-With the ground already saturated following one of the wettest autumn and winter periods on record, further intense rainfall on 16th February resulted in extensive flooding across the Nottinghamshire area, including Woodborough (Figure 1), a village with a population of approximately 1800 at the 2011 Census.
+7. With the ground already saturated following one of the wettest autumn and winter periods on record, the heavy rain that fell on the 16th of February resulted in extensive flooding across the Nottinghamshire area, including Bingham (Figure 1), a market town with a population of approximately 9100 at the 2011 Census.